Seguin, Texas: Government

 The U.S. Air Force's 12th Flying Training Wing operates an airfield for practice approaches and touch-and-go landings, known as Randolph AFB Auxiliary Field/Seguin Field.
 It was originally constructed with three runways about 12 miles east-northeast of Randolph AFB, in 1941.
-Today it has a single active 8350-ft runway.
-Normally unattended, it is supported by a manned runway supervisor unit and aircraft rescue and fire fighting vehicles when conducting flight operations.
+Today, it has a single active 8350 ft runway.
+Normally unattended, it is supported by a manned runway supervisor unit and aircraft rescue and firefighting vehicles when conducting flight operations.

 The main offices of the Guadalupe-Blanco River Authority are located on East Court St. in Seguin.
-The GBRA manages Canyon Dam, upstream on the Guadalupe, as well as four small dams in the county and other facilities.
+It manages Canyon Dam, upstream on the Guadalupe, and four small dams in the county and other facilities.

 The Schertz-Seguin Local Government Corporation, half owned by each city, was created in 1998 to develop and operate a wholesale water supply system.
 Using wells in the Carrizo Aquifer in Gonzales County, production began in September 2002.
-It now also supplies Selma, Universal City, and Converse, as well as Springs Hill Water Supply Corp., and the San Antonio Water System.
+It now also supplies Selma, Universal City, and Converse, as well as Springs Hill Water Supply Corp. and the San Antonio Water System.
 Its offices are in Starcke Park, near the Seguin waterworks.

 The Texas Department of Criminal Justice operates a parole office in Seguin.

 The United States Postal Service operates the Seguin Post Office at 531 West Court St. and the Seguin Annex at 1500 East Court, in the mall next to Bealls.

+State and federal districts

+Seguin was represented in the Texas House of Representatives from 1983 to 2010 by Republican Edmund Kuempel.
+He was noted for helping to get the State of Texas to restore the 19th-century mansion called Sebastopol and operate it as an historic site for 25 years.
+A native of Austin, businessman Kuempel died in office two days after being unopposed for reelection.
+John Kuempel, Edmund Kuempel's son, won the special election on December 14 of that year to succeed his father in the District 44 seat in the Texas House.
+He was reelected in 2012 and 2014.

+Democrat Vicente Gonzalez has represented Guadalupe County in the U.S. House of Representatives as part of Texas' 15th Congressional District, since 2017.
+One of the "fajita" districts, the 15th runs in a narrow strip from Seguin down to McAllen in the Lower Rio Grande Valley.